A topological gap theorem for the $\pi_2$-systole of positive scalar curvature 3-manifolds: Proof of the main theorems

 \begin{proof}[Proof of Claim 2] {\ }

 The proof involves smoothing $g_N$ near $\p M^\pm$ while preserving scalar curvature lower bounds.
-To perform the smoothing, we invoke the following theorem due to Brendle, Marques and Neves \cite{Brendle-Marques-Neves_2010}.
-Note that we can arbitrarily decrease $\epsilon$ in the construction.
+By symmetry, it suffices to perform the smoothing near $\p M^-$.
+We invoke the following gluing theorem in Brendle-Marques-Neves \cite{Brendle-Marques-Neves_2010}.

-\begin{theorem}[{\cite[Theorem 5]{Brendle-Marques-Neves_2010}}] Let $M$ be a compact manifold with boundary $\p M$, and let $g,\tilde g$ me two metrics such that $g-\tilde g=0$ at each point on $\p M$.
+\begin{theorem}[{\cite[Theorem 5]{Brendle-Marques-Neves_2010}}] Let $M$ be a compact manifold with boundary $\p M$, and $g,\tilde g$ be two smooth metrics such that $g-\tilde g=0$ at each point on $\p M$.
 Moreover, assume that $H_{g}-H_{g'}>0$ at each point on $\p M$.
 Then given any number $\epsilon>0$ and any neighborhood $U$ of $\p M$, there is a smooth metric $\hat g$ on $M$ with the following property:

 (1) the scalar curvature of $\hat g$ satisfies $R_{\hat g}(x)\geq\min\{R_g(x),R_{\tilde g}(x)\}-\epsilon$ for every $x\in M$.

 (2) $\hat g$ agrees with $g$ outside $U$.

 (3) $\hat g$ agrees with $\tilde g$ in some neighborhood of $\p M$.